 Breastfeed your infant.
 The AAP recommends breast milk only for at least 6 months.

-Place your infant on his or her back for sleep or naps.
+Place your infant on his or her back for all sleep and naps until he or she is 1-year-old.
 This can decrease the risk for SIDS, aspiration, and choking.
 Never place your baby on his or her side or stomach for sleep or naps.
 If your baby is awake, allow your child time on his or her tummy as long as you are supervising.
 This is done to decrease the chances that your child will develop a flat head.

 Always talk with your baby's healthcare provider before raising the head of their crib if he or she has been diagnosed with gastroesophageal reflux.